rdai324/rust_vim/README.md

 * Binary, Org, and Replace modes
 * Text undo/redo functionality

 Finally, a quick-help pop-up was also implemented to give users a reference manual for how to use the commands and hotkeys provided.
-Users can view it from the Normal Mode by tapping [h], scroll through it with up/down arrow keys, and close it using [Esc].
+Users can view it from the Normal Mode by tapping [z], scroll through it with up/down arrow keys, and close it using [Esc].
 ## User Guide
 This section acts as a brief user guide of how to use the different features rust-vim provides.
 For instructions on how to compile, and then run rust-vim to open or create a file, please refer to the Reproducibility Guide.
 ### Hotkey Summary